Skip to Content

 How long does it take to be admitted in D.C.?

-• Exam Applicants: February Exam applicants are notified of results in May; July Exam applicants are notified of results in October.
+• Exam Applicants: February Exam applicants are notified of results in May; July Exam applicants are notified of results in late October/early November.
 The character and fitness review is conducted for successful applicants following the notification of exam results.
-Most applicants are able to complete the swearing-in process in July and January respectively.
+Applicants have the option to swear in in absentia immediately following certification.

 • For questions about the status of your application, please log into your account and use the "Create Message" button to send your inquiry directly to the staff reviewer responsible for your application.